Copyright Infringement Risks

 The Higher Education Opportunity Act (HEOA) requires higher education institutions, including Cornell, to inform students annually about copyright infringement and DMCA notice risks.

-See the 2017 annual student notice on the Verified Communications page (CUWebLogin required).
+See the 2023 annual student DMCA disclosure on the Verified Communications page (CUWebLogin required).

 Cornell University does not monitor its networks for content, but content owners aim their detection systems at campus networks, including Cornell's network, because it's the perfect “fish in a barrel” scenario: